LNAT Multiple Choice Questions: Section A

 For example, an LNAT sample question might include the following sentence:

 |"Mark Zuckerberg is a world class developer.
 His tech company, Facebook, is now worth many billions of dollars."

-In other words, the positioning of these two facts beside each other does not prove that they are linked.
-Causation and consequence can only be established when there is a bridging phrase, like ‘because of’, or ‘due to’ or ‘as a result of’.
+It’s important to note that causation and consequence can only be established when there is a bridging phrase, like ‘because of’, ‘due to’ or ‘as a result of’.

 Had the passage said the following, then causation would have been clear:

 |"Mark Zuckerberg is a world class developer.
 And his tech company, Facebook, is now worth many billions of dollars because of this."

 So in these situations, always look for the bridging phrases.